ibm-cloud-docs/vmwaresolutions/archiref/hcxclient/hcxclient-planning.md

 * Sufficient IP addresses for the on-premises VMs provisioned during the installation.
 * Ports and firewalls opened as required as documented in Port Access Requirements.
 * If the single sign-on (SSO) server is remote, the URL of the vCenter, external SSO Server, or Platform Services Controller (PSC) that runs the external lookup service must be identified.
 When the HCX Manager is registered with the vCenter, this URL must be supplied.
-* If a vCenter does not have its own internal instance of the lookup service, it might be for one of the following reasons:
+* If a vCenter Server does not have its own internal instance of the lookup service, it might be for one of the following reasons:
   * vCenter 6.0u2 is running an external Platform Services Controller.
-  * The vCenter is in linked mode (where the secondary vCenter uses the SSO service from the primary vCenter or an external SSO service).
+  * vCenter Server is in linked mode (where the secondary vCenter uses the SSO service from the primary vCenter or an external SSO service).

 ## Verifying Layer 2 installation environment
 {: #hcxclient-planning-verify-layer-2-inst}